Table of Contents[Hide][Show]

 I really wanted to do the same but could not get the same data.
-Immediately, my competition online went from no one in the early 2000’s to Zillow in about 2011.
+Immediately, my competition online went from ZERO in the early 2000’s to Zillow in about 2011.

 Zillow is Not the Authority in Long Beach Real Estate or Anywhere

 It seems like the media quotes Zillow on what is happening in the real estate market.
 I find that just silly.
 What happened to the National Association of Realtors for market trends?

 - I would think that they would be quoted more than Zillow, an advertising and marketing company.